Hyundai-Kia-Connect/kia_uvo/README.md

 If you receive an error while trying to login, please go through these steps:

 1. This integration supports USA, EU, China, India, Australia, New Zealand, Canada and Brazil.
 If you are outside these regions, you are welcome to create an issue and become a test user.
 USA and Brazil coverage is limited.
 2. You can enable logging for this integration specifically and share your logs for investigation.
 To enable logging, click "Enable debug logging" on the integration.
 It can be accessed via **Settings → System → Logs**.
+See [Home Assistant troubleshooting: enabling debug logging](https://www.home-assistant.io/docs/configuration/troubleshooting/#enabling-debug-logging) for details.